Stratification of singular hyperkahler quotients: Stratification of singular hyperk ahler quotients

 \subsection{Whitney conditions}

-We show that the orbit type partition of $M\slll{\mu}K$ is a complex Whitney stratification with respect to $\O_{\mathsf{I}}$ and hence a stratification in the sense of Definition \ref{w2ev8mnf}.
-Our proof is very similar to that of Sjamaar--Lerman \cite[\S6]{sja91}.
+We show that the orbit-type partition of $M\slll{}K$ is a complex-analytic Whitney stratification with respect to $\O_{\mathsf{I}}$ and hence a stratification in the sense of Definition \ref{w2ev8mnf}.
+In particular, this completes the proof of Theorem \ref{71m3l02v}(i).
+Our proof is similar to that of Sjamaar--Lerman \cite[\S6]{sja91}.
 Let us first recall the following result of Whitney.